LeCloutPanda/DebugMode/README.md

 * N: Give the player a Arcana
 * M: Toggle max move speed

+# Need to report a bug
+Please report them in the [Issues](https://github.com/LeCloutPanda/DebugMode/issues) section following this [Example Issue](https://github.com/LeCloutPanda/DebugMode/issues/1) as a template

 # License
 Distributed under the MIT License.
 See `LICENSE` for more information.